 Some people prefer their chapters to start on the right hand page.
 If you want to set your book up that way, then you need to make sure that each chapter starts on an odd numbered page.

 You can have some fun with icons and little pieces of decoration.
 Do you use a chapter number?
 Make something of your chapter title; make it bold, larger, use a different typeface, make it all caps or give it a little motif, perhaps.
 Also, consider how much space you have between the chapter title and the start of the text.
 Make sure this is consistent throughout the book.

 Illustrations, diagrams and photos can really make a book come to life.
 Children’s books will benefit from some good illustrations to make them stand out and be memorable to the reader.
 Non-fiction books often require, or can be greatly enhanced by, specialist and technical illustrations.

 CompletelyNovel uses printing companies capable of printing high quality black, white and grayscale images.
 Use the highest resolution images that you can to ensure that they come out looking sharp.
 Bear in mind that you can’t print colour pages inside your books.

-In order to make your book looks professional, it is important to make sure that the presentation of your book is consistent throughout.
-Keeping the size and layout of the text and headings consistent is essential, so don’t forget to check this.
-The simpler you can make it, the easier your life will be!
-Consistency and good design on the pages will also make your book easy on readers’ eyes.
+In order to make your book look professional, it’s important to make sure that the presentation of your book is consistent throughout.
+Keep the size and layout of the text and headings consistent.
+The simpler you can make it, the better!
+Consistency and good design on the pages will also make your book easier to read.

 Take a look at the ‘Five top tools in Microsoft Word’ section on the right hand side for some handy extra tips.
-And if you are feeling extra motivated, we have some other expert advice on getting your hyphenation, line-spacing, title page, copyright page and justification looking ship shape:
+And if you’re feeling extra-motivated, we have some other expert advice on getting your hyphenation, line-spacing, title page, copyright page and justification looking ship shape:

 Expert advice on typesetting